 If you are coming from

-Grand Canyon South Rim or Flagstaff Arizona you will need to Take East hwy 160 then West hwy 98 -- this will lead you into Page, AZ.
+Grand Canyon South Rim or Flagstaff Arizona a second alternate route is to Take East hwy 160 then West hwy 98.

 22 S Lake Powell Blvd P.O.
 Box 936